cooperbaird/pace-calculator-android/README.md

 # pace-calculator-android

-Simple runner's tool to calcualte pace, time, distance, and splits for races and training runs on your Android device.
+Simple runner's tool to calculate pace, time, distance, and splits for races and training runs on your Android device.
 Has a yellow legal pad-like interface.

 Homescreen                 |  Example Calculation :-------------------------:|:-------------------------: